HunterFairbanks/HunterFairbanks/README.md

 When I’m not auditing controls or mapping frameworks, you’ll find me on the trails training for my next Ragnar or sharing beginner running tips on my YouTube channel.
 I believe that both GRC and distance running require the same thing: discipline, consistency, and a long-term view of success.

-**Recent Achievement**: Achieved FedRAMP Moderate ATO in less than 60 days for a growing GovCon AI SaaS product, Senior ISSO for $50M Space Force cloud modernization program—achieved ATO in <1 year with 98% POAM closure rate, successfully upgraded from IL4→IL5 for classified mission workloads.
+**Recent Achievements**: Achieved FedRAMP Moderate ATO in less than 60 days for a growing GovCon AI SaaS product, Senior ISSO for $50M Space Force cloud modernization program—achieved ATO in <1 year with 98% POAM closure rate, successfully upgraded from IL4→IL5 for classified mission workloads.

 **Passion**: Automating GRC workflows, simplifying compliance processes, and sharing knowledge with the cybersecurity community.